chrishtr/rendering/stylesheet-loading-proposal.md

 will be extended to include the definition of a _pending parsing blocking style sheet_.

-A _pending parsing blocking style sheet_ is any style sheet that is parser-inserted, or declared in a parser-inserted style sheet via `@import`, regardless of its location in the HTML.
+A _pending parsing blocking style sheet_ is any [style sheet that is blocking script](https://html.spec.whatwg.org/multipage/semantics.html#interactions-of-styling-and-scripting) that is parser-inserted, or declared in a parser-inserted style sheet via `@import`, regardless of its location in the HTML.

 # HTML parser blocks in all phases